“Our biggest challenge in the business is finding and hiring qualified candidates” – CEO

 - Have you provided a clear and compelling North Star/BHAG/Just Cause to focus the entirety of the organization?

-Here is a short video (5 mins)from ADP Research going into a bit more detail on how the felling of “team” boosts employee engagement.
+Here is a short video (5 mins)from ADP Research going into a bit more detail on how the feeling of “team” boosts employee engagement.

 While figuring our these “soft” things seems like a waste of time, the effort can have tremendous bottom and top line results to the business.
 Like Ron Lovett, founder of Source Security & Investigations, you may find that you have more than enough untapped resources hiding in plain sight.
 He describes his journey in a great book called Outrageous Empowerment and this video (12 mins.) provides an example of trusting an existing employee that results in much higher levels of engagement.